gravitycontained/QPL/README.md

 # QPL
 QPL (Quick Production Library) is a C++20 personal utility library with many purposes to help developement.
 Written by Daniel Rabl (danielrabl1999@gmail.com).
+Please note that since this a one-man project there can be mistakes in the implementations.

 # Setup